bburdette/hsnixinit/README.md

 $ cd ~/code/myhaskellproj/
 $ ~/hsnixinit/setup.sh myhaskellproj

-this creates default.nix and shell.nix.
+This should create default.nix and shell.nix.
+Now to pull in the dependencies for the project.

-if you're on nixos 14.04, this won't work.
+If you're on nixos 14.04, the following won't work!
 But on unstable it should work ok:
 $ nix-shell

-on my system I have nixpkgs checked out into ~/nixpkgs.
+On my nixos 14.04 system I have nixpkgs checked out into ~/nixpkgs.
 I can do this:

 $ nix-shell -I nixpkgs=~/nixpkgs

 be warned that this involves a great deal of compilation!
-now I can build my project:
+When all that finishes, I can build the project like so:

 $ cabal sandbox init
 $ cabal install